AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 FinTrack is a lightweight command-line assistant that helps you keep an eye on day-to-day spending and income.
 It is designed for users who prefer a fast, keyboard-first workflow without navigating complex spreadsheets.
 This guide explains how to install FinTrack, enter your transactions, and understand the feedback shown in the terminal.

+**Important:** FinTrack does not save data between sessions - closing the app immediately clears all records.

 ## Quick Start

 1. **Install Java 17.** FinTrack requires Java 17.
 Confirm your version with `java -version`.